orggue/adidas-zaragoza/container-essentials/docker/06_volumes.md

 ### Docker volume inspect

-Now that we know the name of the volume, we can also get similar information from `docker volume inspect` command:
+Now that we know the name of the volume, we can also get similar information from the `docker volume inspect` command:

 ```
 docker volume inspect b4a206db0715a5024f77a877e4c11a7724f9bf9c5aa6ea6ce50757078e2f5433